 Vinoba Mira Kutir

 Established in 1918 Udyog Mandir played a vital role in supporting Swaraj through Khadi movement.
-Khadi referred to a cloth that is hand-spun or hand-woven.
+Khadi refers to a cloth that is hand-spun or hand-woven.
 He promoted the Khadi movement which worked as a symbol of self-reliance and self-governance.

 Step into Somnath Chhatralaya, a place where the students of the Ashram and the participants of the Swadeshi and Constructive Work Training Programmes lived.
 The building had around hundred rooms where the guests stayed following ashram rules.